-Having just shown her fourth collection at Amsterdam’s International Fashion Week, it’s clear that she continues to push the haute couture envelope.
+Having just shown her fourth collection at the 2009 Amsterdam’s International Fashion Week, it’s clear that she continues to push the haute couture envelope.
 Her previous three collections all featured elaborately constructed fashions that resemble art.

 Hardly RTW (‘ready to wear’ for those non-fashionistas), her designs rival Viktor & Rolf’s in their irreverence and craftsmanship and Giles Deacon in imagination.
 And yes, like all brink designers, in some cases the ensembles are just plain creepy.

 Her first three collections; Fragile Futurity, Chemical Crows and Refinery Smoke, which were each shown at Amsterdam’s Fashion Week, have sculptural 3D elements and intricate fringe or detailing.
 Below are a few images from each of those collections.

 “Egyptians considered the ‘reality’ that they created for their deaths as the reality, while their daily life was an illusion” – Iris van Herpen

 Appearing more like exquisite art masterpieces or elaborate costumes that transcend fashion the new pieces from Iris van Herpen were a stark contrast from anything seen during this year’s Amsterdam International Fashion Week.
 This time, the young avant garde designer let herself be inspired by mummification, one of the important traditions of ancient Egypt.